fabiosill/fabiosill/README.md

-# Hello world, I'm Fábio Silva! 👋
+# Fábio Silva

-Interested in technology and software development, I seek to improve my knowledge in the field by studying programming and creating practical projects, with a focus on continuous learning.
+Interested in technology and software development, I seek to improve my knowledge in the field programming and creating practical projects, with a focus on continuous learning.

-🌐 System Analysis and Development in Progress on SENAI Armando de Arruda.
+🌐 System Analysis and Development in progress on SENAI Armando de Arruda.

----

-## My Favorite Tools
+<br><br>

+## Currently Learning

+<h4>🐍 Python<br><br>

 🗄️ SQL

-🐍 Python
+☕ Java</h4>

+🌐 HTML

-🌐 HTML / 🎨 CSS
+🎨 CSS

 ---